-Hand washing is a powerful way to guard against salmonella infections, so it's essential to teach kids to wash their hands, particularly after trips to the bathroom and before handling food in any way.
+Hand washing is a powerful way to guard against Salmonella infections.
+So teach kids to wash their hands, particularly after trips to the bathroom and before handling food in any way.

-Not everyone who ingests salmonella bacteria will become ill.
-Children, especially infants, are the most likely candidates to get sick from it.
-About 50,000 cases of salmonella infection are reported in the United States each year and about a third of those are in kids 4 years old or younger.
+Not everyone who ingests Salmonella bacteria will become ill.
+Children, especially infants, are most likely to get sick from it.
+About 50,000 cases of salmonellosis are reported in the United States each year and about a third of those are in kids 4 years old or younger.

 Signs and Symptoms

-Symptoms of most salmonella infections usually appear within 3 days of contamination and typically go away without medical treatment.
+Symptoms of most infections start within 3 days of contamination and usually go away without medical treatment.

-In cases of typhoid fever caused by salmonella bacteria, early symptoms are the same.
+At first, typhoid fever caused by Salmonella bacteria looks similar to infections by non-typhoid Salmonella.
 But in the second week, the liver and spleen can become enlarged, and a distinctive "rose spotted" skin rash may appear.
 From there, the infection can cause other health problems, like meningitis and pneumonia.

-- have compromised immune systems (such as people with HIV)
+- have problems with their immune systems (such as people with HIV)